*UPDATED FOR 2022*

 But as we’re here, the first week of the new year, today is as good a day as any to consider what we can do instead of resolutions.
-These five tools can support us to live intentionally in 2019.
+These six tools can support us to live intentionally.
 And those resolutions we’ve already made?
 Well, they can help with those too 🙂

 Practising a monthly habit

 Given that it can take anywhere from 21 days to 254, or more, to form new habits.
 A calendar month is an ideal opportunity to focus our energy on an area of our lives we’d like to improve.
 A short concentrated boost can lay the foundations to effectively transform our routines.